oconnorjohnson/try-error/src/improvements.md

 - [x] **No Error Deduplication**: Creating the same error multiple times creates new objects each time.
 - [ ] **No Custom Stack Trace Formatting**: Can't customize how stack traces are formatted beyond basic options.
 - [ ] **No Error Metrics**: No built-in way to track error creation performance or frequency.
+- [ ] **No Rate Limiting for Error Creation**: Rate limiting exists for async operations but not for error creation itself.

 ## 3. src/config.ts